LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ## Printing values

-To print a value you can use two type of expressions:
+To print a value, you can use two type of expressions:

 ```scheme
 (display "hello")